 If you do not find anyone to give cardboard boxes too, you can return them to the moving company.
 Most moving companies accept cardboard boxes of all sizes and shapes.

 There are some moving companies which use plastic boxes as well as bubble wrap.
 These can be returned to them after the move.
-Instead of bubble wrap, find a moving company which used paper wrap as this is strong and biodegradable, in case you have to throw them later.
+Instead of bubble wrap, find a moving company which uses paper wrap as this is strong and biodegradable, in case you have to throw them away later.
 Some companies use biodegradable bubble wrap so you could request them to use that.

 Use household linen to wrap things

 Apart from recycled moving boxes, you can make use of the containers as well as wrapping supplies in your home.
 Use newspaper, junk mail, old linen, towels and so on to pack items which are not fragile.
 Borrow suitcases from friends and family – you can pack many items in that.
 Plus, you won’t have to pay for borrowed suitcases, newspapers, bed sheets etc reducing your bill for moving.